adipandas/adipandas.github.io/_posts/2026-08-16-quadcopter-dynamics-control.md

 # 4. Equations of motion

-Only two laws are needed.
 Newton's second law for the center of mass, written in the world frame:

 $$
 m \begin{pmatrix} \ddot x \\ \ddot y \\ \ddot z \end{pmatrix}